vsrinivas/fuchsia/docs/entropy_quality_tests.md

 ## Test data export

-Test data is saved in `/boot/kernel/debug/entropy.bin` in the Magenta system under test.
+Test data is saved in `/boot/kernel/debug/entropy.bin` in the Zircon system under test.
 So far I've usually exported the data file manually via `netcp`.
-Other options include `scp` if you build with the correct Fuchsia packages, or saving to persistent storage (probably using the Fuchsia `thinfs` FAT filesystem, so you can read the files on a non-Magenta computer).
+Other options include `scp` if you build with the correct Fuchsia packages, or saving to persistent storage (probably using the Fuchsia `thinfs` FAT filesystem, so you can read the files on a non-Zircon computer).

 ## Running the NIST test suite